-OPTION 5: SEEKING ACTION
+PATH 4: SEEKING ACTION

 Behaviors that violate the Colleges' Title IX and Sexual Misconduct Policy may also violate criminal and/or civil law.
-People who experience sexual misconduct can choose to seek the Colleges investigate an alleged violation of the Title IX and Sexual Misconduct Policy, pursue criminal charges, both of those options, or neither.
+People who experience sexual misconduct can choose to seek a violation of the Title IX and Sexual Misconduct Policy, pursue criminal charges, both of those options, or neither.